AxelFrameWork/axel-core/README.md

 # Axel-Framework

-The AXEL Framework is a comprehensive suite of tools for building web-sites.
-Using the framework reduces and may even remove the need for server side code.

-The framework uses actions to perform tasks inside a web html page.
-Tasks vary in functionality and can be a simple page insert to a complex json presentation.
+The AXEL Framework comprises a set of actions that perform tasks on a web page.
+The actions are designed to do the most commons tasks for building a web site.
+They provide a presentation layer for local and back-end data and use shared html components as a means to object orientation of web pages.

 See Tutorials and Schemas <a href="http://axelframework.org">Axel Framework/a>

+## axel-run
+This is the main build and publish project and produces the axel-framework